MIGUELANGELCIPRIANO/MIGUELANGELCIPRIANO/README.md

 ## Hi! my name is Miguel Angel

-I am a full stack developer focused on both Back-End and Front-End development, with a background in databases and web design.
+I am a full stack developer, with a background in databases and web design.
 In 2022, I started my journey in the fascinating world of programming with the dream of growing as a professional in the software development industry.
 Currently, I am immersed in projects with JavaScript, Node.js, Express.js, React.js and SQL, among other technologies, with the goal of continuing to expand my stack.